lmstearn/UpperLowerProper/README.md

 An option also exists to rename the contents of the `MYGAMESGAME` and <br />
 `MYAPPDATAGAME` folders.
 Similar scripts will be included for GOG versions,<br />
 other TES Games, and a folder/file rename utility for a generic game.<br />

+Milestone: Convert scripts to Bash (or similar e.g. Zsh tcsh) for use on target OS.<br />

 Gotchas:<br />
 * Will not support UNC share drives.
 A milestone.<br />